Support for vulnerable residents

 - Shielding and clinically extremely vulnerable people

 - Local support for clinically extremely vulnerable people

 - Fraud awareness

 We have published correspondence and a template relating to Infection Prevention and Control.
 This details how we will support all CQC-registered care homes within Hillingdon in dealing with the current pandemic.
 The action plan demonstrates how, in conjunction with partners, we will ensure that all social care providers have the right level of support now and in the future.

-H4All - a partnership between 5 Hillingdon charities - is assisting us to deliver this support.
+The council is working with H4All - a partnership between 5 Hillingdon charities - to offer: